hyunsupul/aesop-core/README.txt

 * FIX - Master branch of ASE is linked correctly to Scrutinizer in readme.md
 * FIX - Typo in 1.6.1 changelog
 * FIX - Fixed a bug where updating a component would send it to the top of the post editor in Firefox - props @etc
+* FIX - Added a fallback for gallery image thumbnails in admin if thumbnail size isn't available
 * TWEAK - Removed iframe border around Kickstarter videos - props @wavetree
 * TWEAK - Fixed image component failing validation - props @wavetree